Why Swaddles Are Essential for Infant Sleep Conditioning

 Swaddles Can Help Babies Feel Safer and More Secure

-A newborn’s world is full of sensory experiences they’re not used to—textures, lights, sounds, open space.
+A newborn’s world is full of sensory experiences they’re not used to.
 A swaddle helps provide a grounding, familiar environment.
 Babies who feel secure often show:

 • Reduced crying